hoylemd/unholy/README.md

 This is an ansible playbook that will configure all of your media management needs on an Ubuntu linux server (tested with 13.10).

-It installs nginx, sabnzbd, sickbeard, couchpotato, transmission and plex media server.
+It installs nginx, sabnzbd, sickbeard, nzbdrone, couchpotato, transmission and plex media server.

 Usage
 -----